bbatsov/neocaml/README.md

 `neocaml` is **n**ew **E**macs mode for programming in OCaml.

+It's also as cool as Neo from "The Matrix". ;-)

 ## Why?

 Because `caml-mode` is ancient, and `tuareg-mode` is a beast. (it's very powerful, but also very complex)